A Memorial to our Fallen Servicemen and Servicewomen

 The New Kiosk

-Together with our partner, we will tell UW-Madison’s fallen heroes' stories through an interactive, electronic kiosk set to be unveiled in late 2017 in Memorial Hall.
+Together with our partner, we will tell UW-Madison’s fallen heroes' stories through an interactive, electronic kiosk set to be unveiled during a ceremony of remembrance of these heroes on Nov.
+11 at 8:30 a.m. in Memorial Hall.
 Once unveiled, this new memorial will include soldiers' names ranging from the Civil War to more recent conflicts.
+All are welcome to attend the unveiling and ceremony Nov.
+11.

 You can help us ensure they are honored and remembered on the UW-Madison campus they once traveled across.